top of page

 Cost

-CIAR program costs include:
+CIAR program costs account for:

-• accommodation at the Avalon Inn (including all linens and towel).
-Read more here.
+• Accommodation at the historic Avalon Inn (including all linens and towels).
+Read more about the accomdations here.

-• three daily meals prepared by our chef
+• Meals, which includes three daily meals prepared by our chefs and the transportation of all food from the mainland

-• access to Cuttyhunk Island, including use of golf carts at the Avalon
+• Access to Cuttyhunk Island, including the complementary use of golf carts at the Avalon

 IMG_7234_edited.jpg